query-languages-for-analysts/Sequel/README.md

 ```

 ### Task
+First tasks is to type your name in the bench work and submit it

 Design and implement a schema for a E-commerce platform with the following tables
 using appropriate data types and constraints (e.g primary, forign,null):
 1. Customers